DolicaAkelloEgwel/supercolliderstuff/supercollider/notes/computermusic.md

 Wave length and speed are important for understanding echo and reverb, phase cancellation, as well as proper microphone and speaker placement.

 ### Frequency

+Frequency is the number of cycles per second of a periodic wave. <ins>The musical equivalent of frequency is pitch.</ins>

+Middle C on the piano has a frequency of about 261 cycles per second (261 Hz).
+The lowest key on the piano is about 50 Hz and the highest is about 4000 Hz.

+There is theoretically no lower limit to audible frequency but pitch begins at 25Hz.

+Melodies and harmonies are made up of frequencies that sound either at the same time or consecutively.
+We hear them as music if they are *related mathematically.* These relationships are described as intervals, using terms such as octave, fifth, minor, third, and so on.

+### Phase